-White House Repeat Fence Jumper Marci Wahl Army Missile Specialist, Trump Fan
+Marci Wahl, Repeat Fence Jumper Says She Will Keep Trying

 — TMZ (@TMZ) March 29, 2017

-But former Army soldier Marci Wahl is proving to be a challenge for the Secret Service as she keeps trying to jump the fence to get to Donald Trump according to TMZ.
+But former Army soldier Marci Wahl is proving to be a challenge for the Secret Service as she keeps trying to jump the fence to get to Donald Trump, according to TMZ.
 Marci Wahl has now been arrested three times, but she insists that it’s not a slowing her down.
 Those who served with Marci Wahl say that in her eight years in the Army, she served in Germany and in Iraq.

 RELATED REPORTS BY INQUISITR